-- 1. Regular meetings of the faculty are scheduled from August to May and upon the call of the Dean of the College.
-The Dean of the College is the presiding officer.
-Procedures will follow the current version of Robert's Rules of Order.
-Attendance at these meetings is expected of all faculty members on regular appointment.
-A special meeting shall be called at any time upon written request of ten percent of the regular faculty to the Dean of the College. - 2.
-The agenda for a faculty meeting is established by the Dean of the College in consultation with the Faculty Council President.
+- 2. The agenda for a faculty meeting is established by the Dean of the College in consultation with the Faculty Council President.
 Any faculty committee, individual faculty member, or administrative officer may propose matters to be included in the agenda.
 The Dean of the College shall distribute the agenda for each regular and special faculty meeting by electronic mail at least twenty-four hours in advance of the meeting.
-This agenda shall identify all issues on which faculty action is proposed.
+This agenda shall identify all issues on which faculty action is proposed and must include any resolutions to be acted upon by the faculty.
 Policy questions and major changes in the educational program not included in the agenda must be deferred to a subsequent meeting unless two-thirds of those present and voting approve immediate action. - 3.
 Administrative officers not otherwise designated as faculty members, professional librarians, emeriti faculty, and members of the Board of Trustees may attend faculty meetings without vote, and are entitled to recognition by the chair on any matter before the faculty for discussion. - 4.
 The President, the Dean of the College, and members of the teaching faculty may invite occasional visitors to attend faculty meetings. - 5.
-A maximum of ten students designated by the student governing body, and reported in advance to the Dean of the College, may attend faculty meetings without vote, and are entitled to recognition by the chair on any matter before the faculty for discussion. - 6.
+A maximum of ten students designated by the Associated Students of Occidental (ASOC), and reported in advance to the Dean of the College, may attend faculty meetings without vote, and are entitled to recognition by the chair on any matter before the faculty for discussion. - 6.
 The faculty may decide, by majority vote of those attending, to go into executive session, at which time only those entitled to vote are to remain. - 7.
+The Faculty Council President may call a teaching faculty meeting at any time to discuss issues of concern.
+Administrators and others may attend only if invited by the Faculty Council President. - 8.
 Twenty-five percent of the faculty members on regular appointment shall constitute a quorum for the transaction of business at any regular meeting of the faculty.
+Fifty percent of the faculty members on regular appointment shall constitute a quorum for the transaction of business at any special meeting.
+The quorum threshold number for special meetings is determined by counting the number of regular faculty not on sabbatical or on leave during that semester.
+Regular faculty, including those on sabbatical or leave, may of course attend and participate in all such meetings.
+These quorum threshold numbers for both regular and special meetings are announced at the first faculty meeting of each semester.

-Fifty percent of the faculty members on regular appointment shall constitute a quorum for the transaction of business at any special meeting. - 8.
-The Dean of the College shall arrange for the preparation of official Minutes of all regular and special meetings of the faculty. - 9.
-The Minutes shall be kept in the office of the Dean of the College and available for inspection upon request.
-In addition, copies of the Minutes shall be sent via electronic mail to each faculty member. - 10.
+- 9. The Dean of the College shall arrange for the preparation of official Minutes of all regular and special meetings of the faculty. - 10.
+The Minutes shall be kept in the office of the Dean of the College and posted online. - 11.
 Official announcements of faculty actions and faculty matters of general interest to the public or the college community are made by the Dean of the College or the Faculty Council President.